-Things To Do After Installing Ubuntu 21.10 & 20.04
+Better Things To Do After Installing Ubuntu 24.04

 Here are some additional adjustments and tweaks that can you apply on your system.

-Ubuntu comes with the GNOME Shell desktop by default.
-But there’s a nice hidden feature that is disabled there, which is that you can enable displaying the overview of the shell by bringing your mouse to the upper corner of the desktop automatically when you hover it.
+zRAM is a small software that creates your Swap disk on memory instead of creating it on traditional hard disks or solid-drive disks.
+In this way, I/O operations on the Swap disk will be much faster.

+Furthermore, zRAM compresses the RAM-based Swap disk so that it can include larger data than your actual RAM size.
+Your system will suddenly feel that it has more memory to utilize for various applications than before.

-To enable it, run the following command:
+To enable zRAM on Ubuntu 24.04, review the following tutorial:

 Reduce Battery Usage on Laptops

-Some users – on some specific hardware – my notice a higher battery consumption rate on Linux than on Windows.
-This is explained in details with the solutions as well in our article about tips to save battery power on Linux.
+Some users – on some specific hardware – may notice a higher battery consumption rate on Linux than on Windows.
+This is explained in detail with the solutions as well in our article about tips to save battery power on Linux.

-The main and easiest thing you can do right now to solve this problem on Ubuntu, is simply installing TLP.
-Which is a nice power management system working in the background to save battery power when possible:
+The main and easiest thing you can do right now to solve this problem on Ubuntu is simply installing TLP, which is a nice power management system working in the background to save battery power when possible:

-sudo apt-get install tlp tlp-rdw sudo systemctl enable tlp
+sudo systemctl enable tlp

 Then reboot your system.
-It doesn’t need any configuration, it will load the default configuration and save power by its own.
+It doesn’t need any configuration, it will load the default configuration and save power on its own.

 Create a Backup Plan